vinay-neosoft/TenantApp/tenant/README.md

 **Load Dummy Data**

-After all the above steps are successfully executed then Load dummy data using *python manage.py initdata*.
+After all the above steps are successfully executed then Load dummy data using *python manage.py initUserData*.

 **Run the Server**